EthanZSu/Virtual-Private-Networks-Observing-IP-Addresses/README.md

 If the pop-up is still there, simply click "OK".
   <br />
   <br />
-You must then repeat the steps from the previous 2 pictures to use Remote Dektop to access your Windows VM.
+You must then repeat the steps from the previous 2 pictures to use Remote Dektop to access your VM.
 </p>
 <br />